-- 25. Key deficiencies identified for this Recommendation, included the need to prevent unlicensed Money Transfer Companies (MTC) to operate in Sint Maarten and to a low number of inspections on existing ones.
-It was also indicated in the MER that factoring services needed to be regulated and supervised, and a risk based approach system implemented to adequately ponder AML/CTF risks. - 26.
-For this report, the Authorities reported that unlicensed MTCs will be closed by the Public Prosecutors Office (PPO).
+- 20. Key deficiencies identified for this Recommendation, included the need to prevent unlicensed Money Transfer Companies (MTC) to operate in Sint Maarten and to a low number of inspections on existing ones.
+It was also indicated in the MER that factoring services needed to be regulated and supervised, and a risk based approach system implemented to adequately ponder AML/CTF risks. - 21.
+For the third follow-up report, the Authorities indicated that unlicensed MTCs would be closed by the Public Prosecutors Office (PPO).
+To the current report, the Authorities updated that this matter will be revised by the MOT with the Minister of Justice and the PPO.
 During 2013 the Central Bank performed 3 on-site visits to MTCs.
 Regarding factoring services, the Central Bank has conducted a thorough risk assessment of the factoring services and has reached the conclusion that the business is exposed to very low risk with reference to AML/CFT.
-Notwithstanding, the development of a risk based approach system is beign implemented in order to determine the AML/CFT focus of onsite inspections as well.
-According with the above mentioned circumstances, this Recommendation presents significant progress.
+Notwithstanding, the development of a risk based approach system is being implemented in order to determine the AML/CFT focus of onsite inspections as well.
+According with the above mentioned circumstances, this Recommendation remains outstanding.